- Housing and Residence Life Home

 Am I a transfer student or a relocate student?

 Students that have completed more than 12 quarter hours or 9 semester hours at another institution of higher education (not an Ohio University regional campus) after graduating from high school are considered “transfer students”.
 Transfer students must contact the Office of Admissions for consideration to enroll on OHIO’s campus.
 Once admitted, a transfer student should then complete a ‘New Student Contract’ for the appropriate term of enrollment by clicking on ‘Apply On-line’.

 Students currently enrolled at one of Ohio University’s regional campuses who wish to begin taking classes on the Athens campus are considered “relocate students.”
 However, students must have earned a GPA of 2.0 or better to be eligible for relocation.
 A request for relocation can occur any quarter in accordance with the Ohio University Undergraduate Catalog.
-Students relocating from a regional campus to Athen’s campus should complete an ‘Intent to Relocate’ Form.
+Students relocating from a regional campus to Athen’s campus should complete an 'Intent to Relocate' Form.
 Once completed, your account will be reviewed to determine housing requirements.
-Students required to reside on campus will receive instructions from the Residential Housing regarding the process for completing a ‘Returning Student Contract’ and selecting a room.
+Students required to reside on campus will receive instructions from Housing and Residence Life regarding the process for completing a ‘Returning Student Contract’ and selecting a room.

 Am I required to reside on campus?

 Transfer and relocate students under the age of 23 who cannot demonstrate two full years’ in attendance at an institution of higher education after high school graduation must reside in Ohio University-owned housing and participate in the associated mandatory meal plan.
 Two full years in attendance must be demonstrated prior to the quarter in which a student enrolls to be eligible to reside off campus.